wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-powershell.md

 ## Configure the Domain Controller

 1. Connect to the DC server by launching the remote desktop file.
-Use the machine administrator’s username AzureAdmin and password **Contoso!000**, which you specified when creating the new VM.
+Use the machine administrator's username AzureAdmin and password **Contoso!000**, which you specified when creating the new VM.

 1. Open a PowerShell window in administrator mode.